bakeruk/kubernetes-hello-world-kustomization/README.md

 make local-registry
 ```

+At this point, you should run the `make docker-build-and-push-local` command in the [kubernetes-hello-world-api](https://github.com/bakeruk/kubernetes-hello-world-api) project to make the API Docker image available locally.

 ### 2. Create the Kubernetes cluster

 This will create the cluster and configure it to use the local Docker registry.
 It will also ensure that the local registry is running prior to the cluster's creation.